 speaker

 Analyst, Daniel Energy Partners

 Okay, thanks for that.
-Then as my follow-up, another thing that jumped out a little bit, the lease was part of the increase in orders for drilling completion was for stimulation-related equipment.
-Could you talk about what products there saw strength, given that completion crews aren't moving higher?
-Has a lot of inventory been exhausted, and could you see a similar level of orders, even if crew counts are sort of flattened down, given the uncertainty you talked about in the second half of the year?
+And then as my follow-up, another thing that sort of jumped out a little bit released was part of the increase in orders for drilling completion was for stimulation-related equipment.
+Could you talk about what products there saw strength given that completion crews aren't moving higher?
+And has a lot of inventory been exhausted?
+And could you see a similar level of orders, even if crew counts are sort of flat to down, given the uncertainty you talked about in the second half of the year?

+speaker